 The TOE must provide means to store IC Identification and other Initialization data, as well as Pre-Personalization Data in its non-volatile memory.
 The IC Identification Data must provide a unique identification of the IC during Phase 2 "Manufacturing" and Phase 3 "Personalization of the e-Document".
-The storage of the IC Initialization data includes writing of the Initialization key.
-The storage of the TOE Initialization data includes writing of the Pre-personalization key(s).
+The storage of the Initialization data includes writing of Pre-personalization key(s).
 The storage of the Pre-Personalization data includes writing of the Personalization key(s).
 In phase 4 "Operational Use", when using the ICAO application, the TOE shall identify itself only to a successfully authenticated Basic Inspection System.